zoulx32/mr-mittens.oldweb/_posts/2023-10-27-The KVM guide.md

 ```

-**quick note**
+**quick note** :
->operating system may end up writing sensitive information in RAM to swap space on your disk, so using a virtual
+operating system may end up writing sensitive information in RAM to swap space on your disk, so using a virtual
 machine for anonymity is not always the best idea!